nlehir/phantom_opera/README.md

 You can also use a more recent version of python.

-## Difference between the board game and the server

-In order to simplify the game, the characters can move only to an adjacent room in the server.

 ## Additional information

 you can set the level of importance of the logging messages :